UNLV-SAE-Baja/MIDAS/README.md

 ### Welcome,

 This is Rebel Racing's first expedition into creating a MATLAB application to load, clean, organize, and analyze racing data.
 We hope that this project will allow us to more rapidly analyze our data collection, and use the information we gain to make  meaningful decisions on the future of the car.
-Of course, if you have any questions you can always email me at ayalat1@unlv.nevada.edu
+Of course, if you have any questions you can always email me at tristan.ayala@unlv.edu

 ...oh and remember, lots of mechanical engineers are required to know how to program as a prerequisite for certain jobs.
 So this could give you a leg up!